Scotland 'focus on football' amid equality dispute

 "There's been good communication between staff and players.
 We now need to keep demanding high standards of one another and that's what we'll do.
 We have high ambitions as a collective."

-Scotland have beaten Venezuela 2-1 in a friendly since the defeat by the Irish, but Corsie admitted that missing out on this summer's World Cup in Australia and New Zealand was "still a bit raw".
+Scotland have beaten Venezuela 2-1 in a friendly since the defeat by the Republic, but Corsie admitted that missing out on this summer's World Cup in Australia and New Zealand was "still a bit raw".

 She said: "We felt like we had the capabilities to be there, but we fell short.
 That doesn't fully leave you but we're not dwelling on that.
 We want to ensure we develop in the areas we didn't do well in.